Rallanvila/Rallanvila/README.md

 ## 🚀 About me

-I’m a **Full-Stack Web Developer** that specializes in React applications.
-I’m a self taught developer.
+I’m a self-taught **Full-Stack Web Developer** that specializes in React applications.
 Covid hit, I wanted a change with a better work/life balance.
 Managing a 50-60hr sales work week, father of  two, and loving on my soon to be fiance.
 I’d code from 9:30pm - 2:30am and land a full-time developer position in 7months!

 🧑🏻‍💻  I enjoy the **constant learning** and exploring all the new **APIs** and **libraries** that help us developers create **scalable** products **fast.** Enabling us to focus on the **problem** we’re trying to solve.
 I’m a fan of **Material UI,** and have been having fun with **Tailwind CSS.** I use **Express** for personal projects and **.NET** at work.
 I was just inspired to **Blog** based on Austin Kleon’s **Show your work** to help other devs.